kamanashisroy/shotodol/libs/plugin/README.md

 Composite techniques
 ======================

-Plugin is a collection of extensions.
+Plugin system contains collection of extensions.
 It is a [composite pattern](http://en.wikipedia.org/wiki/Composite_pattern).
 You can summon them using _swarm_ and _acceptVisitor_ method.
 - `swarm` method is in fact a collective [message passing](http://en.wikipedia.org/wiki/Message_Passing) technique.
 It sends message to each of the extensions under a namespace.
 - `acceptVisitor` method lets you do your task/instructions for each of the extensions hooked in a namespace.